tanoManzo/notes/Kate  suggested plan.md

 - One-hot encoding for DNA sequences.
 - Case study: Predicting regulatory elements using deep learning.

-### Week 4: Convolutional Neural Networks (CNNs) for Genomic Data

-- **Day 1-3: CNNs Overview**
+### Week 4: Transformer based model to predict regulatory regions in the genome

    - Introduction to CNNs and their applications in image and sequence data.
    - Building CNNs for DNA sequence analysis.
-- **Day 4-5: Practical Applications**
    - Implementing a CNN to predict regulatory regions in the genome.
    - Evaluation metrics for model performance.

-### Week 5: Recurrent Neural Networks (RNNs) and Advanced Architectures

-- **Day 1-3: RNNs and LSTMs**
+### Week 5-6: Transformer based model for mutation prediction.
 - Introduction to RNNs and LSTM networks.
 - Applications of RNNs in sequential data analysis.
-- **Day 4-5: Advanced Architectures**
  - Introduction to advanced architectures like Transformers.
-    - Practical session: Implementing RNNs for mutation prediction.
+ - Practical session: Implementing s for mutation prediction.

-### Week 6: Case Studies and Literature Review

-- **Day 1-3: Case Studies**
  - Reviewing and replicating recent research papers on deep learning applications in genomics.

+### Week 7-8: Model Interpretation, Validation, and Wrap-Up
+ - Case study: Interpreting a model predicting regulatory elements.
  - Discussion on methodology and results.
-- **Day 4-5: Literature Review and Presentation**
  - Conducting a literature review on a specific topic of interest.
  - Preparing a presentation on findings and potential research questions.

-### Week 7: Model Interpretation and Validation

-- **Day 1-2: Model Interpretation Techniques**
-    - Techniques for interpreting deep learning models (e.g., SHAP, LIME).
-    - Case study: Interpreting a model predicting regulatory elements.
-- **Day 3-5: Model Validation**
-    - Cross-validation, bias-variance trade-off.
-    - Practical session: Validating and fine-tuning a deep learning model.

-### Week 8: Project Work and Wrap-Up

-- **Day 1-4: Project Development**
-    - Applying learned techniques to a small research project.
-    - Regular meetings for feedback and guidance.
-- **Day 5: Final Presentation and Feedback**
-    - Presentation of the project results.
 - Feedback session and discussion of future directions.

 ### Resources